neoxygen/graphgen/docs/introduction.md

 (person)-[:KNOWS *n..n]->(person)
 ```

-With the above, we have defined that we want a graph that contains 35 people (nodes of type:Person),
+With the above, we have defined that we want a graph that contains 35 people (nodes with label `:Person`),
 each having a name (property).
 We also defined that each of these persons works for exactly one company,
 and that there are 7 companies (nodes with label `:Company`) in total.

 Each person also knows every other person in the graph which means the graph will then resemble a real social network.
 Names of the people and companies will be generated at random.

 Once you have clicked the Generate button, you will get your graph nicely visualised.